Parents & Students

 There is no charge to any participant.
 The C5 Youth Foundation is supported by a national board of trustees, regional boards of directors, and generous organizations and individuals from your community — including the Coca-Cola system and its’ employees, friends and business partners — who all share our commitment to inspiring young leaders.

 13. What type of commitment does the program involve?

 The C5 program requires a five-year commitment.
 The program begins during the summer before eighth grade and continues through high school graduation.
 Two equally important components of the program work together to support our objectives.

 The first part is a residential summer camp experience that is designed to take our teens out of their everyday environment and introduce them to a new world of experiences and opportunities.
-During the first three summers in the program, our youth spend four weeks at summer camp.
+During the first two summers in the program, our youth spend four weeks at summer camp, and 10 days in the back-country, respectively.
 During the last two summers, they move away from the camping experience and spend 1 – 2 weeks exploring options for their future.

 Besides engaging enthusiastically in C5 program activities, participants are expected to do well in school, act as role models for younger kids, become active in community affairs and perform 30 – 60 hours of community service work each year.
 Click here for a complete description of the program.

 14. How can my child participate in C5?